 The entire amount donated will be given to the winning applicants.
 We cover all the expenses of administering the scholarship.

-Aside from knowing you are helping The White Coat Investor, LLC to fulfill its important mission, each successive level of sponsorship comes with more perks (primarily advertising benefits.)
+Aside from knowing you are helping The White Coat Investor, LLC to fulfill its important mission, each successive level of sponsorship comes with more perks (primarily advertising benefits).
 If you are interested in becoming a Gold or Silver level sponsor, contact [email protected] for details.
-You will notice 5 sponsored posts on the blog over the next few months as part of the Platinum sponsorship package.
+You will notice five sponsored posts on the blog this summer as part of the Platinum sponsorship package.

 2023 will be the ninth year we do the WCI Medical School Scholarship.
 Previous winners (and prizes) include:

 2015 was the first year we awarded a scholarship.
 The winner, selected by a volunteer committee of readers, was Landon Woolf, whose winning essay can be found here.
 Excerpts from other exceptionally good essays can be found here.
 Landon received a cash award of $12,625.

 In 2016, our winner was Joshua Fullmer who received a prize of $15,600.
 Our second-prize winner won $7,600, and Katherine Bakke won a third prize of $2,500.
 Brian Warden won a $100 Amazon gift certificate and a copy of The White Coat Investor: A Doctor's Guide to Personal Finance and Investing for each member of his class for fourth place.
 Conor Smith won a $100 Amazon gift certificate for fifth place.